mountainMath/doodles/content/posts/2019-06-25-how-not-to-analyze-the-roots-of-the-affordability-crisis.markdown

 <img src="/posts/2019-06-25-how-not-to-analyze-the-roots-of-the-affordability-crisis_files/figure-html/unnamed-chunk-5-1.png" width="768" />

-The numbers come out fairly close to the values used in the working paper, accounting for the grouping of municipalities in our dataset.
+The dwelling values come out close to the values used in the working paper, accounting for the grouping of municipalities in our dataset.

 We can also check the price-to-income ratios.